Matrix calculation with NumPy

 [1.
 1. 1.]]

-The method ones_like(A) returns a matrix with the same shape as matrix A, but filled with ones.
+The method ones_like(A) returns an array with the same shape as array A, but filled with ones.

 A = np.array((1, 2, 3, 4, 5))